dn9uy3n/Get-Shodan/README.md

 # Get-Shodan

 Shodan is a search engine that lets the user find specific types of computers (webcams, routers, servers, etc.) connected to the internet using a variety of filters.
 Some have also described it as a search engine of service banners, which are metadata that the server sends back to the client.[1]
-This can be information about the server software, what options the service supports, a welcome message or anything else that the client can find out before interacting with the server. (wikipeida)
+This can be information about the server software, what options the service supports, a welcome message or anything else that the client can find out before interacting with the server. (wikipedia)

 Downloading data in the usual way from shodan will have some difficulties such as:
  - Excessive download data (you must refine the necessary data from the json string list)